axelvaldez/radical-companies/_posts/missing chapters/2023-02-27-not-about-government-but-about-governance.markdown

 </div>

 <h1>&nbsp;</h1>
- <p>The nice story is that governments have a monopoly on force to protect the country&rsquo;s borders and to have one foreign policy.
-The other story is that goverments are <span class="_paradigm">FIAT</span> institutions, based on dictatorships-known-as-businesses.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a> What people need, and what always emerges, is some governance.
-A way to make it easier to collaborate, live together, and work together.</p>
+ <p>The nice story is that governments protect us and our country&rsquo;s borders and therefore need to have a monopoly on force and foreign policy.
+The other story is that goverments are <span class="_paradigm">FIAT</span> organizations, dependant on dictatorships-known-as-businesses.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a></p>
- <p>You don't need governance if you are stranded in an island by yourself.
-The only &lsquo;agreement&rsquo; you can have with the other animals in the island is, <span class="_quotespan">If you come near me again and I will slaughter you.</span> But that doesn&rsquo;t work with people.
-You need governance with people, <span class="_quotespan">This is how we collaborate to do things together and get to a higher level of life.</span></p>
+ <p>What we do need, and always emerges is <em>governance</em>.
+A way to collaborate, live, and work together.
+You don&rsquo;t need governance if you are stranded in an island by yourself.
+The only &lsquo;agreement&rsquo; you can have with the other dangerous animals in the island is, <span class="_quotespan">If you come near me again, and you scare me, I will slaughter you.</span> But that doesn&rsquo;t work with people.
+You need governance with people.</p>
- <p>Governance is about collaborating to change those agreements, our ability to change the culture.
-And that is the point.</p>
+ <p>Governance is about collaborating to create and change those agreements.
+Our ability to transform the culture is the point.</p>

 <h1>Rules and Punishment</h1>
  <p>Making up rules that others must follow is easy to do, but harder to implement.
-In <span class="_paradigm">FIAT</span> environments we use some form of punishment for people who don&rsquo;t follow them rules: penalties, litigation, prison.
-That may hold a majority of people back, but only for a while.
-Eventually they revolt.</p>
+In <span class="_paradigm">FIAT</span> environments we use some form of punishment for people who don&rsquo;t follow them rules.
+Different levels of pain: litigation, penalties, prison.
+That holds a majority of people back, but only for a while.
+Eventually, when pain of following the rules is more so than the pain of raising hell, they revolt.</p>
- <p>In dictatorships, people revolt violently because that is what they &ldquo;know&rdquo; works.
+ <p>In dictatorships, people revolt violently because that is what they know works; they have learned that.
 In places that lean towards democracy, people also revolt, but through non-violent ways, like assembling, protesting, and voting.
 Because that is what they &ldquo;know&rdquo; works.</p>

 <h1>Governance, Not Government</h1>
- <p>When I wrote rGOV,<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a> almost a year ago there was no distinction in my mind between government and governance.
-I assumed that in a co-managed and co-owned world, governments would not exist in their present form.
-There would be no borders to defend, no foreign policy to set, and people could co-manage the rest.
-But governance is not just any form of co-management and I wish I has figured it out then because what we want is is co-governance.</p>
+ <p>When I wrote <span class="_paradigm">rGov</span>,<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a> there was no distinction in my mind between government and governance.
+I assumed that there would be no borders to defend, no foreign policy to set, and people could co-manage the rest.</p>
+ <p>I wish I had figured it out then because what we want is is co-governance.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>  <li id="en02">